Table of Contents

 The train journey takes 1 hour 20 minutes from São Bento station or 1 hour 10 minutes from Campanhã station.
 These depart hourly (the schedule can be seen on Google Maps).
 Buy a return ticket at the counter for €7.

-If you plan to see Costa Nova as well as Aveiro, I’d recommend calling a taxi as soon as you arrive at Aveiro station.
-After seeing the colourful beach town in the morning, arrive back into Aveiro for afternoon sightseeing.
+If you plan to see Costa Nova as well as Aveiro, I’d recommend calling a taxi (using Uber, Bolt or FREENOW) as soon as you arrive at Aveiro station.
+After seeing the colourful beach town in the morning, ride another taxi back into Aveiro for afternoon sightseeing.

 6. Coimbra (1 hour 20 minutes journey time)